 Frankfurt International Beer Trophy

-The Frankfurt International Beer Trophy is the first international competition in Germany to invite experienced amateurs to parcipate as jurors.
+The Frankfurt International Beer Trophy is the biggest international competition in Germany to invite experienced amateurs to parcipate as jurors.

 Amateurs, well-known sommeliers and other international experts taste and judge the beers together.
 The goal is to take consumer tastes better into account in the selection.